 Rob Rankin – Founder and owner of Vagabond.
 Originally from Scotland but has lived in Ireland for many happy years, he started Vagabond after travelling in Southern Africa and thinking that a more active adventure tour of Ireland would be a great idea.
-Rob is an outdoor enthusiast and also a keen amateur historian (with an MA in Modern History), so this is the perfect job for him and he still can’t believe he is so lucky to be doing it.
+Rob is an outdoor enthusiast and also a keen amateur historian (with an MA in Modern History).
+This is the perfect job for him and he still can’t believe he is so lucky to be doing it.
 Warning though, please do not ask Rob to sing on tour, for your own sake.

 Larry came to Vagabond after a (really) long career in public service, which included working in Namibia and Bosnia Herzegovina.
 His last position was in a public order role, but since joining Vagabond we have completely re-trained Larry and his use of the taser with customers has reduced significantly.
 An enthusiastic singer and supreme teller of jokes, Larry also has a fantastic first hand knowledge of Ireland and its past.
-Larry is originally from County Clare in the West of Ireland and is a keen supporter of their gaelic games teams, just warning you…In 2015 Larry was appointed General Manager of Vagabond and we are delighted to have him onboard in this role.
+Larry is originally from County Clare in the West of Ireland and is a keen supporter of their Gaelic games teams, just warning you…In 2015 Larry was appointed General Manager of Vagabond and we are delighted to have him on board in this role.
 (He is banned from singing in the office, but we can’t seem to stop the ‘jokes’).

 A guy that people tend to look up to , standing 6’5″ in his socks, Russ is a fully trained ambulance medic, and is also handy enough with a chainsaw (he has trained in horticulture and worked as a landscape gardener).
 Having travelled extensively through Europe, North America and Australasia, Russ now loves showing people around Ireland and sharing his passion for, and knowledge of, his country.
 Russ’s calm and professional style instantly makes his passengers feel at home and welcome.
 We are also proud to say that Russ was shortlisted by Outside Magazine in the UK as one of the top 20 guides in the world.
 This makes him the tallest-shortlisted guide ever.
-When he is not guiding trips, Russ is also Vagabond’s Transport and Operations supervisor.

-Mark, from Naas Co Kildare is a true Vagabond, having travelled and cycled almost all over the world, including Iceland (with his bike) and Antarctica (without his bike).
-In fact in 2009 Mark embarked on amazing journey to be the first Irishman to cycle around the world, which he duly completed.
+Mark, from Naas, Co.
+Kildare is a true Vagabond, having travelled and cycled almost all over the world, including Iceland (with his bike) and Antarctica (without his bike).
+In fact, in 2009 Mark embarked on an amazing journey to be the first Irishman to cycle around the world, which he duly completed.
 It was an amazing achievement.
 Since then he has gone on to get married and become a father and he recently completed the prestigious National Tour Guide Training programme.
 Mark once had a job as the lion feeder in the circus, a job many would give their right hand for.
 Mark’s humour, charm and attentiveness blended with his enthusiasm for Ireland (and for most things, actually) will make you feel that you arrived home in Ireland and are travelling with an old friend.

 Champion sportswoman, world traveller, holder of a degree in Business, and reformed stamp collector – Mia has many talents.
 With a blue-chip company background Mia is extremely professional, and has a wealth of information on Ireland and on life here, which she relays to her passengers in a relaxed and amusing fashion.
 Mia was recruited through the Tipperary witness protection scheme, and her real name is a closely guarded secret, but she might tell you on your tour!

 Special Sean is from Galway, the city of the tribes (and hippies).
 He attended college at West Wales school of Art doing an honours degree in photography but got restless with wanderlust and hit the road.
 Since then he has traveled to 22 countries and counting (despite being scared of flying).
 Sean’s passions aside from wandering around the world are film/photography, surfing and mountaineering.
 He has surfed, hiked, kayaked and climbed all over Ireland and you may even spot him trying to climb up a cliff face on tour.
-Sean’s favourite part of Ireland has to be Connemara, it is a photographers dream location and is also the birth place of his father who never learned English until he started in school.
+Sean’s favourite part of Ireland has to be Connemara.
+It is a photographer’s dream location and is also the birthplace of his father who never learned English until he started in school.
 Sean also enjoys a good musical.

 Steve (Sarge) is the action man of the team.
 When not leading a Vagabond group he is often found with the part-time Irish Defence Forces with whom he serves.
 And when he is not doing that, he is working in computer science and speaking German.
 Calm and collected, nothing is a problem or too much to ask for the Sarge and you know that when you are on his tour, you are in safe hands.